StevensND/ghidra-port-mods-guide/Switch Guides/Edizon/Resolution Cheat/Written Guide/readme.md

 Go back to Edizon SE and open the `Memory Editor` again.

+>[!NOTE]
+It's very important that you don't have too many sysmodules enabled.
+Atmosphere may crash.

+In addition, **I recommend that you don't use any overlay when performing this process.**

 On the `Memory Editor`, select the one ending in `2D0` and press B to prepare the jumpback.

 ![imagen](https://i.imgur.com/lkiAfb7.png)